sjytien/sentence_transformer/README.md

 I chose to work with BERT because its transformer architecture is well-suited for natural language processing tasks.
-My goal was to classify sentences as correct or incorrect by leveraging the contextual understanding capabilities of these models.
+My goal was that, given a pair of sentence that has one as grammatically correct and the other a grammatically incorrect version with minor changes (like typos, switched words/letters) to identify the correct one by leveraging the contextual understanding capabilities of these models.
 Along the way, I explored different strategies, from training models from scratch to leveraging transfer learning, to find the most effective approach for this classification problem.

 **Files Description**